jerryjappinen/graphql-unwrap/README.md

 const [entriesById, blogPostIds] = unwrap(data, true)
 ```

 We requested data nested on 4 levels.
-Once unwrapped, `entriesById` will include every unique resource only once.
-While the GraphQL data might include the same author, country and capital multiple times, `entriesById` will include it only once.

-`entriesById` will also include all capitals and countries by their ID.
-You won't have to dig through arbitrary nested response data to use it.
+Once unwrapped, `entriesById` will include every unique resource only once, even though the GraphQL data might include the same author, country and capital multiple times. `entriesById` will also include all capitals and countries by their ID, even though they're nested in the original data.

-We requested the 20 most recent blog posts. `blogPostIds` will have the IDs in correct order.
+As we requested the 20 most recent posts, `blogPostIds` will have their IDs in correct order.
 In nested reference fields, the order will also be correct - just IDs instead of recursive data.

-Output will look like this: